 Reflecting on his journey, Coronado encouraged other students to apply to the MESA Research Program.
 “Throw yourself out there,” he advised.
 “In research, there are no mistakes—only learning.”

 Before joining the program, Coronado was driven by a desire to explore research and see if it was a field in which he could grow.
 Taking a leap of faith, he applied to the program, where he not only gained valuable research skills but also developed a deeper understanding of what it means to be an engineer.
+His journey is a testament to the power of perseverance, collaboration, and the willingness to embrace the unknown.

 For those interested in joining or learning more about this program, please visit our Mesa Program website.